bernaferrari/kt-diff-utils/README.md

 ## Multiplatform status

-- `kt-diff-core` is free of `java.io` and ready for Android / Kotlin Multiplatform (JVM target today).
+- `kt-diff-core` is published as a Kotlin Multiplatform module (`commonMain` + `jvmMain`).
+Only the JVM target is enabled today, but every algorithm already sits in common code, so adding JS/Native/Wasm targets is mostly a Gradle switch away.
 - `kt-diff-jvm-io` intentionally uses `BufferedReader`, `InputStream`, and `Writer` for GNU diff compatibility.

 ## Contributing